Tony Westfall is a seasoned executive and entrepreneur with a varied background across industries, functions and company sizes.

 Tony has founded at least a half dozen companies and made several successful exits.
 Most recently, Tony sold his Good Company Wines (parent company of invino.com) to a Private Equity group out of Los Angeles and sold a cannabis manufacturing business he founded to a publicly traded Canadian company.
 The last company was sold a mere 14 months after founding.

 Tony has his undergraduate degree in Economics from Michigan State University and his MBA in Finance and Supply Chain Management from the Broad Graduate School of Management.
-He and his wife and their 2 daughters live in the town of Sonoma.
+He and his wife and their 2 daughters live in the City of Napa.